-Paragraph about my Story - I am going to talk about my country village where it's a peacifuls but also afraid : = 1 always like to visit in my pleasing village - In the village there are forest almost every where - 1 always terrible to be walk alone without no one - but the curious is when I went in the washroom 1 got so scored cause 1 always thought that someone looked at me of follow me - so I always scared to go in the washroom at my village - but I always do fun accept to go to the washroom.
+Paragraph about my story - I am going to talk about my country village where it's a peacfuls but also afraid.
+2 - 1 always like to visit in my pleasing village - In the village there are forest almost every where - 1 always terrible to be walk alarte without no one. - but the curious is when.
+I went in the washroom 1 get so scored cause 1 always thought that someone lastred at me of follow me - sa 1 always scared to go in the washroom at my village: - but I always do fun axcept to go to the washroom.

-Vocabulary uses accurate spelling for high frequency words - Knowledge uses high frequency academic vocabulary independently of words uses high frequency content area vocabulary independently - Word choice uses high frequency affixes and roots (e.g., re-, un-, -ful) - Word • attempts to use low frequency affixes and roots (e.g. Greek and Latin roots -ology, enrichment psych-) • uses a variety of descriptive words when writing about familiar subjects (e.g. light blue, large, round, several) • uses words lists of synonyms, homonyms, and antonyms to extend and enrich word choice Sentence Sentence Structure structure; uses a variety of compound sentences (e.g., and, but, or, because) punctuation Punctuation - uses commas for items in a list, in compound sentences to separate clauses, and/or introductory phrases
+Vocabulary - Knowledge of words - Word choice - Word enrichment uses accurate spelling for high frequency words uses high frequency academic vocabulary independently uses high frequency content area vocabulary independently uses high frequency affixes and roots (e.g., re-, un-, -ful) attempts to use low frequency affixes and roots (e.g. Greek and Latin roots -ology, psych-) uses a variety of descriptive words when writing about familiar subjects (e.g. light blue, large, round, several) uses words lists of synonyms, homonyms, and antonyms to extend and enrich word choice Sentence Sentence Structure structure; uses a variety of compound sentences (e.g., and, but, or, because) punctuation Punctuation uses commas for items in a list, in compound sentences to separate clauses, and/or introductory phrases Form; • organizes writing using multiple text features such as titles and headings (e.g., organization; science experiment, report, note-taking) content writes and responds to questions independently can provide personal information using short texts and diagrams (e.g., directions to their home) uses simple sentences to describe common objects or familiar places such as their surroundings, their daily activities and the people around them gives personal opinion with support (e.g., sentence starters using think, know, hope, believe)

-F Form; • organizes writing using multiple text features such as titles and headings (e.g., science organization; experiment, report, note-taking) content writes and responds to questions independently • can provide personal information using short texts and diagrams (e.g., directions to their home) • uses simple sentences to describe common objects or familiar places such as their surroundings, their daily activities and the people around them • gives personal opinion with support (e.g., sentence starters using think, know, hope, believe) uses multiple parts of the writing process (e.g., pre-writing and editing) writes a simple paragraph with support organizes information related to a central idea in a short paragraph using introductory, supporting, and concluding sentences organizes by chronological sequence with support Grammar Nouns •••••• count nouns: singular and plural of low-frequency irregular forms (e.g., half /halves, goose/geese) gerunds for activities and pastimes (e.g., running, singing) collective nouns (e.g., team, crowd, group, family, subject-verb agreement with collective nouns (e.g., The crowd is cheering.)
-Pronouns possessive: mine, yours, his, hers, its, ours, theirs demonstrative: this/these, that/those Verbs future with going to (e.g., We're going to finish.) simple past of low-frequency irregular verbs (e.g., leave/left, run/ran,) there was/were modals: have to, must, can, need, may and might (e.g., I have to go now.
+• uses multiple parts of the writing process (e.g., pre-writing and editing) writes a simple paragraph with support organizes information related to a central idea in a short paragraph using introductory, supporting, and concluding sentences organizes by chronological sequence with support Grammar Nouns - count nouns: singular and plural of low-frequency irregular forms (e.g., half /halves, goose/geese) gerunds for activities and pastimes (e.g., running, singing) collective nouns (e.g., team, crowd, group, family, - subject-verb agreement with collective nouns (e.g., The crowd is cheering.)
+Pronouns - possessive: mine, yours, his, hers, its, ours, theirs demonstrative: this/these, that/those Verbs future with going to (e.g., We're going to finish.) simple past of low-frequency irregular verbs (e.g., leave/left, run/ran,) - there was/were - modals: have to, must, can, need, may and might (e.g., I have to go now.
 I must stop because I'm tired.
 He can send e-mails to his friends.)
-Adjectives noun + lower frequency adjectives or noun + two adjectives(e.g., shiny) Adverbs of manner (e.g., verb + adverb: She ate quickly.) verb + two adverbs (e.g., The teacher talked very slowly in the class.) of opinion (e.g., obviously, clearly, actually) Transition Words and Phrases first, second, next, finally, for example, also - conjunctions: so, since, because, because of - be in simple past (e.g., They were not happy.
+Adjectives noun + lower frequency adjectives or noun + two adjectives(e.g., shiny) Adverbs of manner (e.g., verb + adverb: She ate quickly.) verb + two adverbs (e.g., The teacher talked very slowly in the class.) of opinion (e.g., obviously, clearly, actually) Transition Words and Phrases first, second, next, finally, for example, also conjunctions: so, since, because, because of Negation - be in simple past (e.g., They were not happy.
 They weren't happy.)
-Bropositions Prepositions with simple (iteral phrasel works (a.g., take off, put on, put gwgw, twrp on (off, get) with simple/literal phrasal verbs (e.g., take off, put on, put away, turn on/off, get up, wait for, look for, look at, talk over) up, wait for, look for, look at, talk over)
+De in simple past (e.g., They were not happy.
+They weren t happy.)
+Prepositions with simple/literal phrasal verbs (e.g., take off, put on, put away, turn on/off, act up, wait for look for look at talk over) on/off, get up, wait for, look for, look at, talk over)